A set of 179 drawings and two models, including a cork model by Roman architect Antonio Chichi, has survived from the late eighteenth century.

 Architects active within Germany and internationally, including many Academy members, have donated their work as archives, and such donations are still continuing today.
 In this way, after 2000, the Architecture Archives acquired, for instance, such archives as those of Kurt Ackermann, Hans Busso von Busse, Szyszkowitz+Kowalski Architectural Studio, Joachim Schürmann, Peter von Seidlein and Gustav Peichl, as well as the archives of the engineers Jörg Schlaich and Rudolf Bergermann and landscape architects Günter Nagel, Valentien+Valentien and many other leading modern architects.

 The collections also represent developments in the twenty-first century, among them are works by, Axel Schultes, Manfred Ortner, Arno Brandlhuber and gmp Architekten.
-The Architecture Archives does not solely collect architectural documents relating to Berlin, but also includes architectural plans of major historical importance internationally.
+The Architectural Archives does not solely collect architectural documents relating to Berlin, but also includes architectural plans of major historical importance internationally.